Anganathi21/Anga-Tech21/README.md

 Language And Skills:

+•Python
--Python,SQL and C++
+•SQL and C++

 Data And Analytics:

-Excel and Power BI
+-Excel and Power BI

 What I Use Them For: